 Side effects of prostaglandin E1 analog (alprostadil) on intravenous use:

-Use of alprostadil for the treatment of erectile dysfunction in men is associated with prolonged erection, and sometimes priapism.
+The use of alprostadil for the treatment of erectile dysfunction in men has correlations with prolonged erection, and sometimes priapism.
 The incidence of priapism as an adverse effect of alprostadil is more common with the intraurethral suppository, and priapism is a genitourinary emergency that requires detailed evaluation.
 The evaluation is primarily based on physical exam and possibly with the help of penile ultrasonography and penile blood gas analysis.
-Some of the management techniques include aspiration of cavernosal blood, cold saline irrigation and penile injections with sympathomimetic agents.
-Penile prosthesis implantation for priapism are also commonly used.
+Some of the management techniques include aspiration of cavernosal blood, cold saline irrigation, and penile injections with sympathomimetic agents.
+Penile prosthesis implantation for priapism is also commonly used.

 Patients discussing reproductive health, particularly men, can be challenging, and it is essential to be empathetic and maintain a professional attitude while establishing a rapport.
 Creating a positive and respectful approach for patient and provider, allows there to be an open discussion for subject matters such as erectile dysfunction.

 |||Hanchanale V,Eardley I, Alprostadil for the treatment of impotence.
 Expert opinion on pharmacotherapy.
 2014 Feb; [PubMed PMID: 24369066]|

 |||Vieillard V,Eychenne N,Astier A,Yiou R,Deffaux C,Paul M, Physicochemical stability study of a new Trimix formulation for treatment of erectile dysfunction.
 Annales pharmaceutiques francaises.
 2013 Sep; [PubMed PMID: 24075706]|